monstermichl/HandlebarsABAP/README.md

 ```

 ### Custom (block) helpers
 It's possible to write and configure custom helpers like in HandlebarsJS but it works a bit differently.
 In HandlebarsJS a *fn*- and a *reverse*-function is passed to the helper which then need to be called to render either the block-content or the else-content.
-Since ABAP does not allow to pass functions to other functions or methods, the corresponding functions are part of the *zbc_handlebars_abap* class.
+Since ABAP does not allow to pass functions to other functions or methods, the corresponding functions are part of the *zcl_handlebars_abap* class.
 The instance of the class gets passed to the helper and the helper needs to either invoke *fn* or *reverse* on that instance.
 The first argument that's passed to the corresponding function is considered the new context within the block (*this*).

 ```abap
 METHOD hello.